Pipe bursting, a cost-effective trenchless pipe replacement service.

 This form of trenchless pipe replacement has advanced throughout the years, earlier pipe bursting projects occasionally found themselves with either complete failure or incomplete bursting.
 This was due to the early adoption of this technology; at the time all of the ‘kinks’ had yet to be worked out and features had yet to be implemented that would prevent these issues.
 These days, pipe bursting has come a long way and under the right conditions is a reliable, effective method of pipe replacement.

 This method offers quite a few benefits in comparison to traditional pipe replacement methods.
 As it is a trenchless method it reduces, quite significantly, the workload necessary to replace existing pipes.

-Bursting pipes requires only two holes to be dug; a launching pit, and a receiving pit, replacing the standard trench that would need to be dug out in conventional pipe replacement projects.
+Bursting pipes requires only two holes to be dug; a launching pit and a receiving pit replacing the standard trench that would need to be dug out in conventional pipe replacement projects.
 Since the ground does not need to be completely dug up, landscaping can be left intact, and in most cases undamaged.

 As noted earlier, this technique allows for pipe replacement using pipes with a much larger diameter, up to 150% in some cases.
-This of course has a huge benefit for situations where a higher carrying capacity is required, demanding larger pipes.
+This, of course, has a huge benefit for situations where a higher carrying capacity is required, demanding larger pipes.

 Utilizing this method of pipe replacement can save time and money, now and down the road.
-Pipe bursting requires less labour than standard pipe replacement methods, reducing overall costs and time to complete the work.
+Pipe bursting requires less labor than standard pipe replacement methods, reducing overall costs and time to complete the work.
 Further, the added benefit of replacing pipes is that the potential for future repair jobs because of old or deteriorating pipes are totally eliminated.